JanSharp/inserter-throughput-lib/notes.md

   - [ ] loaders
   - [ ] splitters
 - [ ] when dropping to loaders it's probably possible for them to get removed from the transport line faster than they would move 0.25 tiles, in other words dropping to loaders can probably be faster than dropping to belts.
 This is currently not considered anywhere in the logic.
-- [ ] add necessary data for dropping to undergrounds and loaders, namely direction, input/output type and position relative to inserter
+- [x] add necessary data for dropping to linked belts, undergrounds and loaders, namely direction, input/output type and position relative to inserter
 - [x] support ghost inserter
 - [x] support ghost targets
 - [x] when picking up tons of items from a belt, extra pickup ticks must not be faster than the belt is moving